Introduction to Application Versioning

 Previewing a Branch or Version in Express View

-When previewing a module in Express View Express View is how your end-user views you application.
+When previewing a module in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View., do not use specific query parameters in the browser.
 For example, ?hello=hi.

 Supported query parameters are the following: